St Malachy's College: Academic Record

 The college has impressive records in both GCSE and A-level examinations, In 2018 it was ranked joint seventh in Northern Ireland for its GCSE performance with 99.4% of its entrants receiving five or more GCSEs at grades A* to C, including the core subjects English and Maths.
 82.4% of its students who sat the A-level exams in 2017/18 were awarded three A*-C grades.

 The college is also noted for having a strong music department and was designated as one of the first specialist music colleges in Northern Ireland and has built on this designation, developing a strong reputation for the arts and music and, more recently still, film/video production.
 The college is strong in mathematics and the primary sciences, with numerous alumni working in senior positions in prestigious national and international engineering and technology companies and research institutes.

 The college has had many recent sporting successes, especially in athletics and basketball.

 Personnel

 The current chairman of the board of governors for the college is Sir Gerry Loughran.

 The current Principal is Deirdre McCusker who in 2025 became the first female College principal.

 Her predecessors include Paul McBride (2014 - 2025), David Lambon (2011–2014) and Dr John Morrin (2001 - 2011), the very first lay leader of the College.

-Before this all all previous heads of the school held the title president and were ordained Catholic priests.
+Before this all previous heads of the school held the title president and were ordained Catholic priests.